miztiik/serverless-thumbnails-creator/README.md

     **You will have to create an S3 bucket in your account and update the `BUCKET_NAME` in the below section**

-    ```sh
+    ```bash
     AWS_PROFILE="default"
     AWS_REGION="us-east-1"
-    BUCKET_NAME="sam-templates-011" # bucket must exist in the SAME region the deployment is taking place
+    BUCKET_NAME="YOUR-BUCKET-NAME-GOES-HERE" # bucket must exist in the SAME region the deployment is taking place
     SERVICE_NAME="serverless-thumbnails-creator"
     TEMPLATE_NAME="${SERVICE_NAME}.yaml"
     STACK_NAME="${SERVICE_NAME}"